-Beginning with the sophomore year, School of Architecture and Design students benefit from personally assigned workstations in digital studios.
-Students accepted into the second year have dedicated individual worktables and desktop computer workstations with network connections.
-The school provides for the use of both Macintosh and Intel-based platforms.
+The school of Architecture and Design provides for the use of both Macintosh and Intel-based computers.
 All students have 1:1 access to the 100 Mbs Ethernet.
 Dedicated ancillary spaces, which are shared by all curricula, include digital classrooms and closed networked studios, a highend Macintosh lab, an Intel-based lab, input/output labs, a printmaking shop, lighting and photography labs, a dedicated student wood shop, the Visual Resource Center, the Technical Equipment Center, a 3-D lab, the Material Resource Room, an exhibition gallery and dedicated critique rooms.
 Multimedia, video and sound equipment are featured in the Advanced Digital Laboratory, which includes sound editing booths.